Coronavirus and Your Upcoming tour to Uganda – Your Questions Answered

 Both animals and humans can catch COVID-19, but when the virus is passed between humans and animals, it can become a different virus altogether.
 Some viruses are only contagious when a person is sick, while other viruses can be transmitted without the person even realizing they are ill – these are especially a cause for concern as they could lead to an epidemic.

 As such, scientists try to observe new viruses as closely as possible because there are so many unknowns to them – which is why COVID-19 is garnering so much attention.

 In January 2020, China and the World Health Organization (WHO) identified the presence of a new virus that stemmed from several confirmed pneumonia cases occurring in the Chinese city of Wuhan in the province of Hubei.
 It was given the temporary name of 2019-nCoV.

 Other examples of the coronavirus are the common cold and Severe Acute Respiratory Syndrome (SARS).
-The current situation is certainly unnerving, but there is some good news to be found: unless you’re travelling to China, the risk of acquiring this infection is incredibly low, and you can easily implement simple measures to safeguard your health while you travel.
+The current situation is certainly unnerving, but there is some good news to be found: unless you’re traveling to China, the risk of acquiring this infection is incredibly low, and you can easily implement simple measures to safeguard your health while you travel.

 How does COVID-19 spread?

 According to information issued by the Centre for Disease Control and Prevention, COVID-19 spreads from person-to-person when in close contact (about six feet).